mdtanrikulu/ens-verified/ENSIP.md

 - **Issuer proofs are pluggable and require no protocol change.** `IProofVerifier.verifyProof` takes the proof as opaque `bytes`, and each issuer names its own `verifierContract`.
 A post-quantum scheme (a STARK verifier, or a lattice-signature verifier) is adopted by deploying a new verifier and updating the issuer's registration against it (`updateVerifierContract`, Section 10) — `IssuerRegistry` and `VerifiableRecordController` are untouched.
 - **User authentication is bound to ECDSA and is the hard part.** The controller verifies `userSignature` via `ECDSA.recover`, and `contentKey` binds the raw signature bytes.
 Whether future migration is a configuration change or a redeployment hinges on one hook: **if the controller validates `userSignature` via ERC-1271 (`isValidSignature`) in addition to `ecrecover`, a name owner can migrate to a post-quantum smart-contract account and the controller needs no change** — signature validity is delegated to the account, and the ownership check follows Ethereum's own account upgrade automatically.
 Without ERC-1271 support, post-quantum user signatures require a controller change.
 Implementations that wish to be forward-compatible SHOULD support ERC-1271 signer validation now (see Contract-Owned Names).
 - **Non-upgradeable contracts raise the cost of the bound path.** The reference contracts are deployed directly (no proxy), so any change to the signature-verification path is a redeployment plus re-issuance of existing records, not an in-place upgrade.
-- **Large post-quantum signatures** (e.g. Dilithium ≈ 2.4 KB) hash into `contentKey` without correctness issues, but increase calldata/storage cost and affect any off-chain path (including the Selective Disclosure `Disclosure` signature) that assumes ECDSA recovery.
+- **Large post-quantum signatures** (e.g. Dilithium ≈ 2.4 KB) hash into `contentKey` without correctness issues, but increase calldata/storage cost and affect any offchain path (including the Selective Disclosure `Disclosure` signature) that assumes ECDSA recovery.

-Because the on-chain records and public proof bundles are permanent, deployments handling private or long-lived data SHOULD also account for **harvest-now-decrypt-later**: material transmitted today over classical TLS (and any confidentiality resting on classical key exchange) may be broken retroactively by a future quantum adversary.
+Because the onchain records and public proof bundles are permanent, deployments handling private or long-lived data SHOULD also account for **harvest-now-decrypt-later**: material transmitted today over classical TLS (and any confidentiality resting on classical key exchange) may be broken retroactively by a future quantum adversary.

 ---